Red O'Quinn

-Early years
+Early life

 John William "Red" O'Quinn, Jr. was born in Bluett Falls, North Carolina.
 He graduated from Asheboro High School in Asheboro, North Carolina in 1943 and was inducted in the AHS Hall of Fame in 2004.
 O'Quinn played college football at Wake Forest University between 1946 and 1949.
 He was a star receiver, with 1974 career yards, his best year being 1948, when he led the nation with 39 catches for 605 yards and seven touchdowns.
 He was inducted into the Wake Forest University's Sports Hall of Fame in 1975.

 Professional career

 NFL

-O'Quinn was drafted by the National Football League's Chicago Bears in the 1949 NFL Draft, in the third round, 31st overall.
+O'Quinn was drafted by the National Football League's Chicago Bears in the 1949 NFL draft, in the third round, 31st overall.
 He would play 12 games for the Bears in 1950, intercepting three passes and returning one for a touchdown.
 He played two games with the Bears in 1951 before being traded to the Philadelphia Eagles, where he played two more games and caught three passes.

 CFL

 Red would move north to the Montreal Alouettes of the Canadian Football League, where he would play eight seasons (1952–1959) and 110 regular season games.
 He teamed up with CFL great Sam Etcheverry to form one of the best pass and catch tandems in league history.
-He caught 499 passes for 7,699 yards and 34 touchdowns in his career (all team records until Ben Cahoon recently broke them) and was a five-time all-star.
+He caught 499 passes for 7,699 yards and 34 touchdowns in his career (all team records until Ben Cahoon broke them) and was a five-time all-star.

 He played in three Grey Cup losses, though the classic 1954 42nd Grey Cup may have been his finest game.
 He caught a record 13 passes for a record 316 receiving yards, with 90 of those coming on one of the best pass touchdowns in Grey Cup history (and the second longest ever).